Conjugal visit: Canada

 In Canada, all inmates in federal correctional facilities, with the exception of those on disciplinary restrictions or at risk for family violence, are permitted "private family visits" of up to 72 hours' duration once every two months.
 Eligible visitors, who may not themselves be prison inmates, are: spouse, or common-law partner of at least six months; children; parents; foster parents; siblings; grandparents; and "persons with whom, in the opinion of the institutional head, the inmate has a close familial bond".
 Food is provided by the institution but paid for by the inmates and visitors, who are also responsible for cleaning the unit after the visit.
 Prison staff have regular contact with the inmate and visitors during a visit.

 Czech Republic

 In the Czech Republic, a prison warden has the authority to allow an inmate "a visit without visual and auditory supervision of the employees of the Prison Service".
 Inmate's medical check and mental health check is required before such visit is permitted.

 Denmark

 In Denmark, conjugal visits are permissible.
-The State Prison of East Jutland has apartments for couples, where inmates who have been sentenced to more than eight years in prison can have visitation for 47 hours per visit.
+Enner Mark Prison has apartments for couples, where inmates who have been sentenced to more than eight years in prison can have visitation for 47 hours per visit.

+Estonia

+Conjugal visits of up to 72 hours with (including de facto) spouses or registered partners or relatives are permitted at least once every half year.
+This is permitted assuming no safety issues with the inmate or lack of confidence in the reputability of the visitor.
+The visits last 24 hours by default, but may be extended to 72 hours rewarding inmates' good behaviour.
+Visits take place in designated rooms on prison grounds without supervision.